zanderthuo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12.find . -type d ! -path . -print | wc -l - script that counts the number of directories and sub-directories in the current directory.
 13. ls -1t | head -10 - a script that displays the 10 newest files in the current directory.
 14. sort | uniq -u - Script that displays all users and their home directories, sorted by users.
+15. grep "root" /etc/passwd - Display lines containing the pattern “root” from the file /etc/passwd.